RRB admit card for Ministerial and Isolated (MIC) categories 2019 exam at 4 pm today

 The link for the Exam City, Date and Shift Intimation and Mock Test for MIC is also live till 11.55 pm on December 18.

 The duration of the exam will be 90 minutes.
 However, PwBD candidates with a scribe will be eligible for an additional 30 minutes.
+The exam will be held in two shifts - at 10.30 am and 3 pm.

 The exam will be held by observing all the protocols linked to COVID-19.
 The exams for the MIC positions was also expected to begin from December 15.